Frank Whittaker

-Frank Whittaker (born 1894; died 1961) was the first Bishop - in - Medak in the Church of South India, with his see in Medak in the Indian state of Hyderabad.
-Originally a Methodist, he became a bishop when several denominations in India merged to form the Church of South India on 27 September 1947.
+Frank Whittaker (born 1894; died 1961) was the first Bishop of Medak in the Church of South India.
+Originally a Methodist, Whittaker became a bishop when several protestant denominations in India merged to form the Church of South India on 27 September 1947.

-Earlier, Whittaker had been the first head of the Normal Training College in Medak.
+Previously, Whittaker had been the first head of the Normal Training College in Medak.

-Rajaiah David Paul writes that in March 1960, Whittaker vacated the cathedral, paving way for Eber Priestley who was appointed on 1 November 1960 the same year and moved to Dornakal to teach at the Andhra Union Theological College.
+Rajaiah David Paul writes that in March 1960, Whittaker resigned as bishop, paving way for Eber Priestley who was appointed on 1 November 1960.
+That same year Whittaker moved to Dornakal to teach at the Andhra Union Theological College.
 However, nearly a year later, due to ill-health, Whittaker died in Dornakal on 10 December 1961.